 - Preheat waffle iron to medium high heat.

 - Divide pizza dough into 8 small pieces (first divide in half, and then each piece into quarters).
 Flatten out and shape into approximately 8" in diameter.
 (Keep in mind the dough will expand a little while cooking).

 - Brush a little bit of oil on one side of the dough and place the oiled side down into the waffle maker.
 Or you can spray a little oil on the waffle iron.

-- Working quickly, top with 2 Tbsp of tomato sauce, shredded mozzarella cheese, and sliced pepperoni.
+- Working quickly, top with 2 tablespoon of tomato sauce, shredded mozzarella cheese, and sliced pepperoni.

 - Place another mound of dough on top and brush the surface with oil before closing the waffle maker.